ceramicnetwork/.github/SPECIFICATION.md

 ### Stream versions

-Each commit to a stream's log represents a unique version of that stream.
+Each commit to a stream's commit log represents a unique version of that stream.
 Each commit in a stream's history can be referred to directly by it's CommitID.
 CommitIDs use the format defined in [**CIP-59**](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-59/CIP-59.md#commitid).

-## Stream log
+## Commit log

-A Ceramic stream is made up of an append-only log that can be reduced to a single data structure based on the rules of the specified StreamType.
+A Ceramic stream is made up of an append-only log of commits that can be reduced to a single data structure based on the rules of the specified StreamType.
 Each commit in the log is an [IPLD](https://ipld.io) object that can be referenced by its [CID](https://github.com/multiformats/cid).
 Since CIDs are unique identifiers, based on the contents of the object we can create a linked list where each commit contains a `prev` pointer to the previous entry in the log.
 This makes the log an immutable history of commits.
 There might however be different branches of a log.
 To deal with this, a [conflict resolution](#conflict-resolution) strategy that uses blockchain anchoring is used.
 Each commit in the log is of a certain type: genesis, signed, or anchor.
 The genesis commit is the first commit of a stream.
 Signed commits contain an update to the stream.
 Anchor commits anchor a stream update to a blockchain.
 The structure of these commits is described in the [Stream commits](#stream-commits) section below.

 ### Blockchain anchoring